ezriharmusial/LastMessengerS/src/lib/md-collections/media/we-have-to-fight.md

 ---
-excerpt: Message of freedom and liberation.
+seo_excerpt: Message of freedom and liberation.
 In the society today corruption is taking over justice, so we are to do anything humanely possible to fight against it, for us to be liberated.
 align_image: left